ocarinaa/MOODLE-LMS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Hata bildirmek için bu template'i kullanın
+about: Use this template to report a bug
 title: '[BUG] '
 labels: 'bug'
-assignees: 'umur957'
+assignees: ''

 ---

-## 🐛 Bug Açıklaması
+## 🐛 Bug Description
-Hatanın kısa ve net açıklaması
+Brief and clear description of the bug

-## 🔄 Reproduksiyon Adımları
+## 🔄 Reproduction Steps
-Hatayı nasıl reproduce edebiliriz:
+How can we reproduce the bug:
-1. Şu sayfaya gidin '...'
+1. Go to page '...'
-2. Şuna tıklayın '....'
+2. Click on '....'
-3. Aşağı kaydırın '....'
+3. Scroll down to '....'
-4. Hatayı görün
+4. See the error

-## ✅ Beklenen Davranış
+## ✅ Expected Behavior
-Ne olması gerektiğinin net açıklaması
+Clear description of what should happen

 ## 📸 Screenshots
-Varsa ekran görüntüleri ekleyin
+Add screenshots if available

-## 🖥️ Ortam Bilgileri
+## 🖥️ Environment Information
  - OS: [e.g. Ubuntu 20.04, Windows 11]
  - Browser: [e.g. Chrome 96, Firefox 95]
  - Docker Version: [e.g. 20.10.12]
- - TurfaLearn Version: [e.g. 2.1.0]
+ - Moodle LMS Version: [e.g. 2.1.0]

-## 📋 Ek Bilgiler
+## 📋 Additional Information
-Herhangi bir ek bilgi veya detay
+Any additional information or details